Estimates and monotonicity for a heat flow of isometric G2-structures: Introduction

 Given that (\ref{flow}) precisely corresponds to the $\Lambda _{7}^{4}$ component of the Laplacian coflow, it is crucial to understand its properties in more detail.
 In particular, it is expected that at least under some conditions, it should converge to a $G_{2}$-structure with $\func{div} T=0.$ In future work, this may be used as a gauge-fixing condition that could relate the original coflow and the modified one.

 It is noteworthy that this flow has remarkable similarities to the harmonic heat flow and the Yang-Mills flow.
+Just as these two classical flows, (\ref {flow}) appears as the gradient flow of an energy functional and in the analysis it becomes clear that many of the tools used for the harmonic heat flow and the Yang-Mills flow can be adapted in this setting as well.
 As such, it is another example of a flow that doesn't change the geometry of the underlying space (as opposed to the Ricci flow and aforementioned Laplacian flows of $G_{2}$-structures), but is still fundamentally related to the geometry.

 In this paper, we first give a brief overview of $G_{2}$-structures and octonion bundles in Sections \ref{secg2struct} and \ref{secOctoCovDiv}.
 Then, in Section \ref{secEnergy} we reintroduce the energy functional for octonions and consider some of its properties.
 In Section \ref{secHeat}, we then work out estimates for the flow (\ref{flow}).
 For convenience, we introduce the quantity $\Lambda \left( x,t\right) =\left\vert DV\left( x,t\right) \right\vert ^{2}=\left\vert T^{\left( V\right) }\right\vert ^{2},$ where $T^{\left( V\right) }$ is the torsion of the $G_{2}$-structure that corresponds to the octonion section $V$.
 We work out the evolution of derivatives of $V$ and prove the following: